Maintenance: Definitions, Benefits, and Application

 What is Maintenance?

-Maintenance, otherwise known as technical maintenance, refers to a set of processes and practices which aim to ensure the continuous and efficient operation of machinery, equipment, and other types of assets typically used in business.
+Maintenance, otherwise known as technical maintenance, refers to a set of processes and practices that aim to ensure the continuous and efficient operation of machinery, equipment, and other types of assets typically used in business.
+Diligence in implementing an effective maintenance program is essential to the successful performance and longevity of machinery, assets, facilities, and entire businesses.

 Most Common Types of Maintenance